alessandrobelli/NotionHook-Python/README.md

 **A YOUTUBE EXPLANATION VIDEO WILL COME SOON!**

+**This script only works on macOS, I haven't been able to make it work on Windows.**

 These scripts uses [notion-py](https://github.com/jamalex/notion-py).

 With these files you can save in notion a backup of your commit messages, url and time.